 Working and Severe Disablement Allowance

-Usually your Severe Disablement Allowance is not affected if you:
+Your Severe Disablement Allowance isn’t usually affected if you:

 - do volunteer work

-- work for less than 16 hours a week on average and earn up to £115.50 a week for 52 weeks
+- work for less than 16 hours a week on average and earn up to £120 a week

 If your circumstances change